We’re All Angry At Work. Now What?

 Advertisement

 Of course, that’s those of us who were lucky enough to keep their jobs.
-In the first three-quarters of 2020, 9.6 million workers in America lost their jobs with the biggest victims being women of color.
+Over 800,000 people lost their jobs in the UK at the height of the pandemic.
 Of the people left in the working world, many were furloughed or asked to handle more responsibilities without a corresponding pay raise.
 This happened all while billionaires got richer — and the world around us crumbled, the economy faltered, and millions of people were dying.

 “